jolmari/netcore-wcf-service-proxy/README.md

 from a new ASP.NET Core project and could not get the official WCF-extension to properly create the interfaces.

+Most of the examples found by simple googling came up with simple connector implementations.
+These did not showcase the actual problem and were lacking in situations where multiple connections are needed.
+The aim here is to create a generic, yet simple, way to handle such a situation.

 # Description
 The first step in trying to enable WCF-services is to use the official Visual Studio extension found here: